Common Questions on Library Funding

 1. How are public libraries funded by the state of Ohio?

 Currently, public libraries receive funding from the state through the Public Library Fund (PLF).
-Each month, the PLF receives 1.7% of the state’s total tax revenue received during the previous month in the General Revenue Fund (GRF).
+Each month, the PLF receives 1.68% of the state’s total tax revenue received during the previous month in the General Revenue Fund (GRF).
 State tax revenue that goes into the GRF comes from multiple sources, including the state personal income tax, sales and use tax, business taxes, etc. Therefore, state funding for public libraries ebbs and flows with state revenues.
-The percentage of funding dedicated to public libraries will be automatically reduced to 1.66% on July 1, 2017.

 2. Do all of Ohio’s public libraries have a local property tax levy?